little-eyes/little-eyes.github.io/_posts/2013-07-19-Thoughts-On-Open-Source.md

 ---
 layout: post
-title: thoughts on open source
+title: Thoughts on Open Source
 tags: oss
 ---
 The Open Source Software (OSS) approach can be loosely defined as the